TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 19/1 Samuel 19.16.md

 ---

-And when the messengers came in, behold, the teraphim was in the bed, with the pillow of goats' [hair] at the head thereof.
+When the messengers came in, behold, the teraphim was in the bed, with the pillow of goats' hair at its head.